Here's what you need to know about installing central AC in your NYC brownstone

 The differences mostly boil down to installation and aesthetics.
 With traditional split systems, there’s simply no getting around ripping open the walls to run the ductwork.

 For that reason, Adam Meshberg, founder of Meshberg Group, an interior design and architecture ﬁrm, advises doing these projects as part of a larger renovation.
-“Once you are doing sheetrock work, you may as well do it properly to hide the ductwork and avoid ending up with soffits anywhere,” he says.
+“Once you are doing sheetrock work, you may as well do it properly to hide the ductwork and avoid ending up with soffits in awkward places,” he says.

 On the other hand, no ductwork is required with mini-splits (though it can be optional; see more on that below).
 That's why these less-invasive options are the default for tenant apartments.
 But they are also catching on with landlords, who may not want the hassle and dust.
 Brands include Mitsubishi (a contractor favorite), Daiken, and LG (top pick of the engineers Meshberg works with).